 Get the family together, or a bunch of friends or colleagues and tackle The Dramathon in teams of four.

-The first section from Glenfarclas to Ballindalloch is probably the toughest with some rough going just after Glenfarclas but you will be rewarded with spectacular views of Ben Rinnes before the elegance of the manicured lawns of Ballindalloch Castle and their Estate Distillery.
+The first section from Glenfarclas to Ballindalloch is quite tough with some rough going just after Glenfarclas but you will be rewarded with spectacular views of Ben Rinnes before the elegance of the manicured lawns of Ballindalloch Castle and their Estate Distillery.

 The second section from Ballindalloch to Tamdhu is mostly plain sailing along the banks of the Spey.

-The third section from Tamdhu to Aberlour is the easiest section.
+The third section from Tamdhu to Aberlour first climbs right up to Cardhu before dropping back down onto the Speyside Way.

 The fourth and final section from Aberlour to Glenfiddich takes you through Balvenie to finally claim your drams and catch your breath before the post-race party with the team.